Kings Bay Wildlife Management Area

 - Interactive Maps: Google Earth || State Lands Interactive Mapper

-Kings Bay Wildlife Management Area (WMA) is 683 acres in size.
+Kings Bay Wildlife Management Area (WMA) The primary purposes of the Kings Bay WMA is for wildlife management, wildlife habitat management, and wildlife-dependent recreation.
+This WMA is 683 acres in size.
 The land was acquired by the state in the 1960's, primarily for waterfowl habitat enhancement.
 Formerly an agricultural area where hay, small grains, and firewood were harvested, the Kings Bay Wildlife Management Area is now comprised of hardwood swamp, cattail marsh and reverted cattle pasture.
 Because of its agricultural history, the area provided an ideal base to practice wildlife management.

 Hunting and Trapping

 Kings Bay Wildlife Management Area is located in Wildlife Management Unit 5A.
 The Kings Bay Wildlife Management Area is open year-round for hunting, fishing, hiking, trapping and other forms of wildlife enjoyment in accordance with the Environmental Conservation Law and regulations.
 Waterfowl entice hunters to Kings Bay while muskrat and mink attract the interest of trappers.
 (View hunting seasons and trapping seasons)